 If you want to apply to trade on the seafront at Sidmouth Folk Week you'll need to go to our folk week street trading page.
 This page is updated when applications are open.

-If you have an issue with a street trader you can telephone us or write to us with the details.
+If you have an issue with a street trader you can email us at firstname.lastname@example.org with the details.

 You can also contact us if you want to know if someone has been granted a street trading consent.